 You are located in service: Public Key Certificates

-This guide shows you how to generate a new certificate signing request using OpenSSL on Windows or Linux/Unix operating systems.
+On this page, you will learn how to generate a new certificate signing request (CSR) using OpenSSL.

-Better alternative, which generates a key with a password:
+Better alternative for generating a key with a password:

 openssl genrsa -aes128 -passout pass:<passwordgoeshere> -out private.pem 4096